Spencerg00dwin/power_outages_analysis/README.md

 # Introduction
-In this project, I analyzed a dataset of major power outages in the U.S. to predict outage duration (in minutes), making this a regression problem.
-The response variable, OUTAGE.DURATION, was chosen because it directly measures the impact of power outages and is critical for planning and mitigation efforts.
-The dataset spans January 2000 to July 2016 and includes 1,534 rows and 57 columns, capturing attributes such as outage causes, geographical regions, climate anomalies, and population data.
+In this project, I analyzed a dataset of major power outages in the U.S. to explore patterns, causes, and impacts of these events.
+The dataset spans January 2000 to July 2016 and includes key attributes such as outage durations, causes, geographical regions, climate anomalies, and population data.

-To evaluate my model, I used Mean Squared Error (MSE) as the metric, as it heavily penalizes large errors, which is important when predicting durations that could significantly deviate from observed values.
-I selected this metric over alternatives like Mean Absolute Error (MAE) because MSE emphasizes the importance of minimizing large deviations in predictions.
-My features include both categorical and numerical variables, such as climate region, cause category, El Niño/La Niña anomaly index (ONI), and population, which are all known at the time of prediction.
-My model excludes any data generated after the outage begins (e.g., restoration times) to ensure predictions are based only on pre-outage information.
-I started with a baseline Random Forest Regressor and improved it through hyperparameter tuning and feature engineering, focusing on creating a robust model for accurate predictions.

-I focused on these columns for my model:
+At first, I focused on cleaning the dataset and conducting exploratory data analysis to identify trends and anomalies.
+I specifically looked at climatic trends as a relation to power outage durations and averages.
+Along with this, visualizations such as the average outage duration by cause category, provided insights into the most impactful outage causes.

+My model predict's outage durations based on both categorical and numerical features, such as climate region, cause category, El Niño/La Niña (ONI) anomoly index, and population.
+I started with a baseline Random Forest Regressor and later refined the model using hyperparameter tuning and feature selection techniques.
+I used evaluation metrics such as Mean Squared Error (MSE) to measure the performance of my model.

+The original raw DataFrame contains 1534 rows, corresponding to 1534 outages, and 57 columns.
+I focused on these columns:
 <table class="table table-striped table-bordered">
   <thead>
     <tr>